zijingzhang1997/zijingzhang1997.github.io/_pages/about.md

 Research Experience
 ======
 •  Adandunt experience with: EMG, EOG for muscle monitroing, ECG, PPG for heart rate and blood oxygen; respiratory chest belt; PSG for sleep monitoring; accelerometers, gyroscope for motion detection.

-•  Understanding for human physioloy, including skeletal muscle, cardiopulmonary system…
+•  Understanding for human physioloy, including skeletal muscle and cardiopulmonary system.

 •  Multiple Experiences with design of human studies to test the feasibility and performance of health sensing functions and features.

 •  Apply signal processing tools to extract features from physiological time-series data and use machine learning or deep learning algorithm for data analysis.